 As Server and Data Center apps are older than their equivalent on the Cloud, they might be more developed or feel different.
 This is due to the differences between the tech used to develop the apps.
 However, Marketplace partners have been concentrating their efforts on the cloud to offer an even better experience.
 You can always check the feature differences between the three hosting options via dedicated pages on any given app’s homepage.
 But it is safe to say that the gap has been bridged.

-Myth #7: Cloud Migration can’t support large enterprise needs
+Myth #7: Atlassian Cloud can’t support large enterprise needs

 A couple of years back, big companies using Atlassian products leaned towards data center deployments to support a large number of users.
 Today, this has changed, as Atlassian reported that some of its biggest clients chose cloud to further scale their operations.